Live Poker Etiquette: Rules and Manners for Conducting Yourself at the Table

 One of the most important aspects of live poker etiquette is acting in turn.
 Pay attention to the action and wait for your turn to act before making any decisions.
 Avoid acting out of turn, as it can disrupt the flow of the game and give away information to other players.
 Be patient and allow each player the time they need to make their decisions.

-Always keep your hole cards and chips visible on the table at all times.
+Always keep your hole cards and poker chips visible on the table at all times.
 This ensures transparency and prevents any confusion or disputes regarding the accuracy of chip counts or the validity of hands.
 Avoid hiding your cards or concealing your chips in a way that makes it difficult for others to see or count them.
+Many players find that using a card protector helps keep the cards safe and clearly visible.

 When making decisions at the table, use clear and consistent hand signals to indicate your intentions.
 For example, if you want to fold, gently push your cards forward face down.
 If you want to check, lightly tap the table with your fingers.
 Using hand signals helps avoid misunderstandings and ensures the smooth running of the game.